When Declaring Bankruptcy – Can I travel overseas?

 What If I’m Not Completely Sure Who I Owe Money To?

-Applying for a credit report to find out the complete list of creditors is not the complete solution.
+Applying for a credit report to find out the total list of creditors is not the complete solution.

-Some creditors won’t report your debt to a credit agency or credit reporting agency, and you might find that a bill turns up on your front door quite unexpectedly.
+Some creditors will not report your debt to a credit agency or credit reporting agency, and you may discover that a bill turns up on your front door quite unexpectedly.
 This is part of life, it is easy to forget who you owe money to especially if you have moved or have lost contact with the creditor.

-At Bankruptcy Experts we can help you to simply add the debt to your list of creditors, and then have it written off, as long as the debt was incurred before you filed for bankruptcy.
+At Bankruptcy Tennant Creek we can help you to simply add the debt to your list of creditors, and then have it written off, as long as the debt was incurred before you filed for bankruptcy.
 Call us to find out on 1300 795 575.

 18. I’ve Had a Motor Vehicle Accident.
 Will the Debt Be Covered in Bankruptcy?